aaronbloomfield/ics/hws/hw-hashing.md

 Your program must find any and all passwords matches in the password file by hashing each of the words in the dictionary file.
 Your program will be provided with two command-line parameters: the password file name and the dictionary file name.

-For speed reasons, this program is to be developed in C++, and should be named dictionary.cpp.
+For speed reasons, this program is to be developed in C++, and should be named `dictionary.cpp`.
 It will be compiled by the Makefile (see below) into an executable named `dictionary`.
 We will run this program providing only the password file and the dictionary file, in that order, as the command line parameters.
 Note that you will have to pass the `-lcrypto` flag to the compilation line.
 If you are working on this homework on the VirtualBox image, you will likely have to install the `libssl-dev` package if you want to include the `openssl/md5.h` file.

 You can look [here](https://stackoverflow.com/questions/1220046/how-to-get-the-md5-hash-of-a-file-in-c) for how to generate a MD5 hash in C++ -- you are welcome to copy that code directly (but state that you are doing such in your code comments).